EEG-TMS/falcon-core/README.md

 - Relevant configuration files.

 # Developing new extensions
-To develop a new extension, you may open an issue here for architectural guidance.
-Generally, maintainers recommend hosting your extension in a standalone repository and then submitting a Pull Request to Falcon to include your documentation link in the main project registry.
+To develop a new extension, you may use the template extension in the `extensions/` folder.